Skip to main content

 Indirect effects occur through aerosol interactions with clouds which may change thier properties such as how and where they form, their rate of precipitation, whether they are populated by ice or water crystals.

-For a detailed scientific treatment of direct and indirect aerosol radiative forcing you can refer to chapter 5 of the IPCC report
+For a detailed scientific treatment of direct and indirect aerosol radiative forcing you can refer to 2023 IPCC climate report

 Aerosols and Weather